Beijing records heaviest rainfall in at least 140 years, causing severe flooding and 21 deaths

 The severity of the flooding took the Chinese capital by surprise.
 Beijing usually has dry summers but had a stretch of record-breaking heat this year.

 Wu reported from Taipei, Taiwan.
-Associated Press news assistant Caroline Chen contributed to this report.
+Associated Press news assistant Caroline Chen and researcher Wanqing Chen contributed to this report.

 Credit: AP